Short-Term Vacation Rentals in Summit County, CO

 - Access Summit County's GIS Parcel Query to find out if a property is 'unincorporated', knowing this will help define your property's specific regulations.

-- All short-term rental licenses expire on May 31 of each year.
-The calendar year fee is $50 regardless of when the license is obtained.
-No refund shall be made to any person who discontinues business during the taxable year and no payment shall be transferable
+- All short-term rental licenses expire on May 31st each year.
+The calendar year fee is $250 regardless of when the license is obtained.
+No refund shall be made to any person who discontinues business during the taxable year.

 - Questions and complaints please email [email protected] or call 970-368-2044.